MohamedWaelBishr/react-turbo-select/README.md

-# Turbo Select 🚀
+# 🚀 ✴️ React Turbo Select ✴️ 🚀

-Turbo Select is a flexible and feature-rich React component that provides a convenient dropdown select menu for your applications.
+### **Turbo Select is a flexible and feature-rich React component that provides a convenient dropdown select menu for your applications.
 Whether you need a simple single selection or a more complex multiple selection with tags, Turbo Select has got you covered.
-It offers various customization options, making it suitable for a wide range of use cases.
+It offers various customization options, making it suitable for a wide range of use cases.**

-## Preview
+## 🔍 Preview

 |    LIGHT MODE     |     DARK MODE     |
 | :---------------: | :---------------: |